 On P749L50 (CID #17198):

-For a 160 MHz EHT PPDU transmission, each half 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.
+For a 160 MHz EHT PPDU transmission, each half 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to those in an 80 MHz EHT PPDU transmission with a corresponding subcarrier index shift, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.

-For a 320 MHz EHT PPDU transmission, each quarter 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to an 80 MHz EHT PPDU transmission, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.
+For a 320 MHz EHT PPDU transmission, each quarter 80 MHz bandwidth is divided into 1024 subcarriers for EHT modulated fields, and the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to those in an 80 MHz EHT PPDU transmission with a corresponding subcarrier index shift, depending on whether it is nonpunctured non-OFDMA, punctured non-OFDMA, or OFDMA transmission within the corresponding 80 MHz.

-For a 160 MHz or a 320 MHz EHT PPDU transmission in EHT DUP mode, the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to a nonpunctured non-OFDMA 80 MHz EHT PPDU transmission that is not in EHT DUP mode.
+For a 160 MHz or a 320 MHz EHT PPDU transmission in EHT DUP mode, the subcarriers on which the signal is transmitted in each 80 MHz bandwidth is identical to those in a nonpunctured non-OFDMA 80 MHz EHT PPDU transmission that is not in EHT DUP mode with a corresponding subcarrier index shift.